DocCLF/IBM-Spectrum-Virtualize-Support/README.md

 IBM Storage CLI Support contains what I consider to be the most important CLI commands for dealing with IBM Storage.
 I created the collection to make my life easier when creating scripts with [PowerShell][] for [Visual Studio Code][].
 I currently use [PowerShell][] Version 7.4.x for this purpose.
+The easiest and better way is to download the extensions directly in the VS code under Extensions, as this is the quickest way to get the latest version without having to do anything.

 All commands that you find here correspond to the commands that you find in the IBM documentation here e.g. for the [IBM SAN Volume Controller][].
 Not all options for all commands are available here, but the most common ones should be available, at least the ones I deal with most of the time.